MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 The built-in, preconfigured IIS Express server is included by default with Visual Studio, and is the easiest way to debug an ASP.NET or ASP.NET Core app.
 New ASP.NET and ASP.NET Core projects in Visual Studio are already configured to debug with IIS Express.
 It is ideal for initial debugging and testing.

 You can also debug an ASP.NET or ASP.NET Core app on a local IIS server (version 8.0 or higher) that is configured to run the app.
-To debug ASP.NET apps on local IIS in Visual Studio, you must:

-- Select **Development time IIS support** when installing Visual Studio.
-(If necessary, rerun the Visual Studio Installer, select **Modify**, and add this component.)
-- Be running Visual Studio as an administrator.
-- Install and correctly configure IIS, the appropriate version of ASP.NET and/or ASP.NET Core, and application pools.
-For details, see [Configure IIS for ASP.NET and ASP.NET Core](#configure-iis-for-aspnet-and-aspnet-core).
+See [Prerequisites for debugging on local IIS](#prerequisites-for-debugging-on-local-iis).

 >[!NOTE]
 >The following steps and settings apply only to debugging apps on a local server.
 Debugging apps on a remote IIS server uses **Attach to Process**, and ignores these settings.
 For more information and instructions for remote debugging ASP.NET apps on IIS, see [Remote debug ASP.NET on an IIS computer](../debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md) or [Remote debug ASP.NET Core on a remote IIS computer](../debugger/remote-debugging-aspnet-on-a-remote-iis-computer.md).

+## Prerequisites for debugging on local IIS

+To debug an ASP.NET or ASP.NET Core app on a local IIS server in Visual Studio, you must:

+- Select **Development time IIS support** when installing Visual Studio.
+(If necessary, rerun the Visual Studio Installer, select **Modify**, and add this component.)
+- Be running Visual Studio as an administrator.
+- Install and correctly configure IIS with the appropriate version(s) of ASP.NET and/or ASP.NET Core.
+- Be able to run the app on IIS without errors.

+For more information and instructions, see [IIS 8.0 Using ASP.NET 3.5 and ASP.NET 4.5](/iis/get-started/whats-new-in-iis-8/iis-80-using-aspnet-35-and-aspnet-45) or [Host ASP.NET Core on Windows with IIS](https://docs.microsoft.com/aspnet/core/host-and-deploy/iis/index).

 ## Debug ASP.NET apps

 >[!NOTE]
->The IIS Express settings are already selected for new ASP.NET projects.
+>The IIS Express server is preconfigured, and IIS Express debug settings are already selected for new ASP.NET projects.
+>
+>For local IIS debugging, make sure you have met all the requirements in [Prerequisites for debugging on local IIS](#prerequisites-for-debugging-on-local-iis).

 1. Select the ASP.NET project in Visual Studio **Solution Explorer** and click the **Properties** icon, press **Alt**+**Enter**, or right-click and choose **Properties**.